Last updated on October 29th, 2023 at 11:58 pm

 Of course, going overboard will kill the dynamics of your music making it sound stale and lifeless because everything will be the exact same level.

-One thing to note is that compression does affect the tonal characteristics of the track, which is actually what a compressor is used for most of the time, to make the track sound “punchy, smooth, in your face, etc.”.
+One thing to note is that compression does affect the tonal characteristics of the track, which is one of the main reasons people choose one over the other, to make the track sound “punchy, smooth, in your face, etc.”.
 It also adds sustain to the signal (when playing guitar, bass, etc., for example) since it keeps the signal from dying down.

 Using a compressor while playing music is a great way of keeping the dynamics consistent, but it’s also the best way of adding punch to your mixes and to even everything out to keep some random loud volume spikes from poking their head out.